-create liens on subordinated indebtedness; enter into transactions with affiliates; enter into sale and leaseback transactions; merge or consolidate; and transfer or sell assets.
-These covenants are subject to a number of important qualifications and limitations.
-See "Description of New Notes-Certain Covenants".
-Registration Covenant; Exchange Offer We have agreed to consummate the exchange offer within 45 days after the effective date of our registration statement.
-In addition, we have agreed to file a "shelf registration statement" that would allow some or all of the old notes to be offered to the public if we are unable to complete the exchange offer or a change in applicable laws or legal interpretation occurs that would limit the intended effects or availability of the exchange offer.
-If we fail to fulfill our obligations with respect to registration of the new notes (a "registration default"), the annual interest rates on the affected notes will increase by 0.25% during the first 90day period during which the registration default continues, and will increase by an additional 0.25% for each subsequent 90-day period during which the registration default continues, up to a maximum increase of 1.00% over the interest rates that would otherwise apply to the new notes.
+We have agreed to consummate the exchange offer within 45 days after the effective date of our registration statement.
+In addition, we have agreed to file a

+"shelf registration statement" that would allow some or all of the old notes to be offered to the public if we are unable to complete the exchange offer or a change in applicable laws or legal interpretation occurs that would limit the intended effects or availability of the exchange offer.

+If we fail to fulfill our obligations with respect to registration of the new notes (a "registration default"), the annual interest rates on the affected notes will increase by 0.25% during the first 90-day period during which the registration default continues, and will increase by an additional 0.25% for each subsequent 90-day period during which the registration default continues, up to a maximum increase of 1.00% over the interest rates that would otherwise apply to the new notes.
 As soon as we cure a registration default, the accretion rates on the affected notes will revert to their original levels.

-8 Upon consummation of the exchange offer, holders of old notes will no longer have any rights under the exchange and registration rights agreement, except to the extent that we have continuing obligations to file a shelf registration statement.
+Upon consummation of the exchange offer, holders of old notes will no longer have any rights under the exchange and registration rights agreement, except to the extent any rights under the exchange and registration rights agreement, except to the extenthat we have continuing obligations to file a shelf registration statement.

 For additional information concerning the above, see "Description of New Notes-Registration Covenant; Exchange Offer".

 Further Issuances Under the indenture, we will be entitled to issue additional notes.
 Any issuance of additional notes will be subject to our compliance with the covenant described below under "Description of New Notes-Certain Covenants-Limitation on Incurrence of Additional Indebtedness".
 All notes will be substantially identical in all material respects, other than issuance dates, and will constitute the same series of notes, including for purposes of redemption and voting.

-Use of Proceeds

-We will not receive any proceeds from the exchange offer.
+Use of Proceeds We will not receive any proceeds from the exchange offer.
 We used the net proceeds from the sale of the old notes to repay certain outstanding indebtedness under our senior secured credit facilities.
 See "Use of Proceeds".